Tochemey/goakt/readme.md

 Communication between actors is achieved exclusively through message passing.
 In Go-Akt _Google Protocol Buffers_ is used to define messages.
 The choice of protobuf is due to easy serialization over wire and strong schema definition.
 As stated previously the following messaging patterns are supported:

 - `Tell/RemoteTell` - send a message to an actor and forget it
 - `Ask/RemoteAsk` - send a message to an actor and expect a reply within a time period
 - `Forward` - pass a message from one actor to the actor by preserving the initial sender of the message.
   At the moment you can only forward messages from the `ReceiveContext` when handling a message within an actor and this to a local actor.
+- `BatchTell` - send a bulk of messages to actor in a fire-forget manner.
+Messages are processed one after the other in the other they have been sent.
+- `BatchAsk` - send a bulk of messages to an actor and expect responses for each message sent within a time period.
+Messages are processed one after the other in the other they were sent.
+  This help return the response of each message in the same order that message was sent.
+This method hinders performance drastically when the number of messages to sent is high.
+  Kindly use this method with caution.

 ### Scheduler